|39||06/06/2013||DVA to Use Stage 5|

 Thus, we have thirty (30) fund shares available for purchase.

-Until such time that DVA ACARS is compatible with X-Plane, pilots seeking qualifying flights for transfer or additional aircraft ratings requiring ACARS submitted flights, should use a DVA ACARS compatible flight simulator.
+Until such time that DVA ACARS is compatible with X-Plane, pilots seeking qualifying flights for transfer or additional aircraft ratings requiring ACARS submitted flights should use FS2004 or FSX if at all possible.
+We are working on adding more X-Plane functionality.

 VP Director of Operations